yorjaggy/Vagrant-Exercise-1--Sistemas-Distribuidos-/README.md

 In this exercise we use vagrant for provide a environment like the showed in the imagen 1: Two web servers, a database in postgres and a load balancer.

-The version of vagrant used for this exercise is (xxx), the version of centos used was the (xxx) and the host machine was a ubuntu 14.04 with the next specifications.
+The version of vagrant used for this exercise is (1.7.2), the version of centos used was the (6.4) and the host machine was a ubuntu 14.04 with the next specifications.
 - 8GB of RAM
 - Video card dedicated xxx
 - Intel Core xx